 Want to move fast?
 Jump to the right section below.

 Possibly the most well-known type of martial arts is karate.
 Originating from Okinawa in Japan, it is designed to teach discipline and self-defence.
-The moves focus a lot around punching and kicking, as well as open-handed techniques, knee and elbow strike to your opponent.
+The moves focus a lot on punching and kicking, as well as open-handed techniques, knee and elbow strike to your opponent.
 No weapons are needed for karate, and it is a great way to learn how to defend yourself safely with minimal harm.

 Like many martial arts, your level of skill is shown by the colour of your belt, going up in colours as you learn and become more experienced.
 Karate is very popular globally and is a great overall workout if you are looking for something that will burn calories but still be fun.